The Less You Depend, The More You Learn: Synthesizing Novel Views from Sparse, Unposed Images with Minimal 3D Knowledge: Methodology

+As our method employs the DINOv2 tokenizer, the $256\times256$ resolution is incompatible with for a patch size of 14.
+We therefore adopt the $224\times224$ resolution to align with DINOv2's native configuration.
+Note that to ensure strict fairness, we do not use official checkpoints of baselines.
+Instead, we retrain all baseline methods from scratch using the exact same $224\times224$ resolution with a patch size of 14 and the same training split as our {\ourUnposed}.
+All training follows the official implementations of each baseline.
+This experimental setup is also applied in the scalability experiments of Section~\ref{sec_laml}. \end{color}

-Qualitative and quantitative results are shown in Table~\ref{tbl_rup_quan} and Figure~\ref{fig_rup_qual}, respectively.
-Despite trained without any 3D supervision, our {\ourUnposed} achieves better performance than {\posedTargetSetting} setting methods supervised by grounth truth target camera pose.
-Compared to methods the rely on the input camera poses at inference time, our {\ourUnposed} even achieve comparable performance without leveraging input poses, while exhibit promising scalability, following which we can expect the performance gap will be mitigate when available training data scales up in the furture.
-These results demonstrate the effectiveness of our proposed framework, implying the possibility of scaling 2D-only learning frameworks to unlock spatial reasoning without 3D prior knowledge like inductive bias or pose inputs, highlighting a promising direction for future research.
+\paragraph{NVS Performance} We follow \citet{ye2025nopo} to evaluate NVS performance.
+Qualitative and quantitative results on the RealEstate10K dataset~\cite{zhou2018stereo} are shown in Figure~\ref{fig_rup_qual} and Table~\ref{tbl_rup_quan}, respectively.
+Despite trained without any 3D supervision, our {\ourUnposed} even outperforms previous pose-dependent methods, which have access to the dataset-provided poses.
+These results demonstrate the effectiveness of our proposed framework, validating the feasibility of scaling 2D-only learning frameworks to unlock spatial reasoning without explicit scene structure or pose annotations.
+More results are illustrated in Appendix~\ref{app_more}.

+\paragraph{Zero-Shot Generalization} We evaluate the zero-shot generalization of {\ourUnposed} by training on the RealEstate10K dataset and testing on the unseen ACID dataset~\cite{liu2021infinite}, denoted as RE10K$\rightarrow$ACID.
+As demonstrated in Table~\ref{tbl_acid}, this zero-shot generalization even outperforms methods trained directly on ACID, highlighting the performance gains from the larger quantity of data in RealEstate10K (66K scenes) over ACID (13K scenes), which reinforces our findings.

+\paragraph{Ablation Studies} To validate the effectiveness of our Latent \plucker Learner, we conduct ablation studies by contrasting different source of target pose $\viewTarget$ information during {\ourUnposed}'s training, \begin{color}{rev} as illustrated in Figure~A. \end{color} The choice of SfM annotations results in a fallback to the {\posedTargetSetting} setting and the inaccuracies of SfM lead to a performance degradation, as demonstrated in Table~\ref{tbl_abl} (a). \begin{color}{rev} We also replace the Latent \plucker Learner with the pose estimator from \citet{sajjadi2022rust}, which uses a key-value querying mechanism and masking strategy to encourage learning a meaningful latent pose space.
+While effective in smaller data regimes, this design becomes unstable at scale and yields suboptimal results, as demonstrated in Table~\ref{tbl_abl} (b).
+In contrast, our Latent \plucker Learner leverages fine-grained \plucker embeddings together with a bottlenecked architecture, naturally avoiding information leakage and delivering substantially better rendering quality. \end{color}